• Skip to primary navigation

 Bake & Cool

-Bake in preheated oven until the sweet potato casserole is slightly puffed and the topping is lightly browned.
-Let cool slightly and serve!
+Bake in preheated oven until the top is slightly puffed and the topping is lightly browned.
+Let cool slightly and serve.

 overhead view of a sweet potato casserole in a baking dish